udippant/base-drafts/draft-ietf-quic-recovery.md

 ## Slow Start

-QUIC begins every connection in slow start and exits slow start upon loss or upon increase in the ECN-CE counter.
-QUIC re-enters slow start anytime the congestion window is less than ssthresh, which typically only occurs after an RTO.
-While in slow start, QUIC increases the congestion window by the number of bytes acknowledged when each ack is processed.
+QWIK begins every connection in slow start and exits slow start upon loss or upon increase in the ECN-CE counter.
+QWIK re-enters slow start anytime the congestion window is less than ssthresh, which typically only occurs after an RTO.
+While in slow start, QWIK increases the congestion window by the number of bytes acknowledged when each ack is processed.